beebooplena/project-3/README.md

 ## Features
-The questions will be in different order each time a player plays the quiz.
+The questions are in different order each time a player plays the quiz.
 This makes the quiz a bit more difficult.

 <br>